kubernetes-sigs/karpenter/designs/node-templates-and-drift.md

 ## How does this relate to Drift?

-A machine will be drifted if the machine’s in-memory template matches the by the `ProvisionerSpec.Template` and `Provider.Spec` fields.
+A machine will be drifted if the machine’s template does not match the `ProvisionerSpec.Template` and `Provider.Spec` fields.

 ### What about the other behavioral specs?